rust-lang/rfcs/text/2707-dotdot-patterns.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-`..` becomes a pattern syntacticaly.
+`..` becomes a pattern syntactically.
 The notable consequences of this are listed below.

 - `pat` macro matcher will now accept `..` and more complex pattern containing `..`,